 - Pupils will have complex needs.
 This means that they will have co-existing conditions that overlap and interlock, creating a complex profile.
 Physical and sensory will be indicated as the most significant need on pupils’ EHC plans.

-- This will be a multi-sensory impairment and/or a physical disability and/or the impact of long-term illness.
+- This will be a single or multi-sensory impairment and/or a physical disability and/or the impact of long-term illness.

 - The Pupils’ complex disabilities will mean that they will require specialist care for a range of medical needs, for example, gastrostomies and tracheostomies.

 - Cognition and learning will be indicated as a need on pupils’ EHCPs.

 - The co-occurring and compounding nature of pupils’ complex needs will require a personalised learning pathway that recognises their unique and changing learning patterns.

 - Pupils’ multi-sensory impairments may co-occur with a communication and interaction need, such as autism.

 All children who attend must have a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP), which describes their individual areas of special needs and informs his/her individual education plan.